Countly/countly-sdk-documentation/java/next.md

   <span>Opposed to "auto stopped views", with regular views you can have multiple of them started at the same time, and then you can control them independently.</span>
 </p>
 <p>
-  You can start a view that would not close when another views starts like this:
+  You can start a view that would not close when another view starts, like this:
 </p>
 <pre><code class="java">Countly.instance().views().startView("View Name");</code></pre>
 <p>